rust-lang/lang-team/src/decision_process.md

   [satisficing](https://en.wikipedia.org/wiki/Satisficing) solutions (those
   that are just good enough for people to accept them as a compromise among conflicting values, without actually being happy with the outcome).
-- **Don't force an irreversible decision.** We should make as many decisions reversible as possible.
-Even when a decision seems irreversible (e.g., stabilization), we should strive to find a subset that still allows addressing the use case, or a subset that will support evaluation and data-gathering to enable making the decision in the future.
-If that's not possible, consider the null alternative; not making a change should always be the easier path, and the burden of proof to override a concern on an irreversible decision should be high.
+- **Don't force an irreversible decision.** We should make decisions reversible whenever we can.
+When making a necessarily irreversible decision (e.g. stabilizing a feature), we should pay close attention to dissent, and hesitate before overriding objections.
+If possible, we should seek a better alternative, or seek common ground we can find consensus on, or seek an intermediate step that addresses the same use case and supports evaluation for a more informed decision in the future.
+If none of those are possible, consider the null alternative; not making a change should always be the easier path, and the burden of proof to override a concern on an irreversible decision should be high.
 - **Value expertise.** When cooperatively resolving a concern, or when considering overriding a concern, carefully weigh the advice and recommendations of experts.
 This includes team advisors, domain experts, and